dell-asm/dell-dell_powerconnect/docs/README.markdown

 ## Overview
 The Dell PowerConnect switch module is designed to extend the support for managing PowerConnect switch configuration using Puppet and its Network Device functionality.

-The Dell PowerConnect switch module has been written and tested against the following Dell PowerConnect switch models:
+The Dell PowerConnect switch module has been written and tested against the following Dell PowerConnect switch models.
+However, this module may be compatible with other versions.
 - PowerConnect 7024 (firmware version 5.1.2.3).
-However, this module may be compatible with other versions.

 ## Features
 This module supports the following functionality:

- * VLAN creation and deletion.
+ * VLAN creation and deletion
  * Interface Configuration
  * Port Channel Configuration
  * Applying Configuration Updates on Switch
  * Applying Firmware Upgrades on Switch

 ## Requirements
-As a Puppet agent cannot be directly installed on the PowerConnect switch, it can either be managed from the Puppet Master server, or through an intermediate proxy system running a puppet agent.
-The requirements for the proxy system are as under:
+Because the Puppet agent cannot be directly installed on the PowerConnect switch, the agent can be managed either from the Puppet Master server, or through an intermediate proxy system running a puppet agent.
+The following are the requirements for the proxy system:

  * Puppet 2.7.+

 ## Usage

 ### Device Setup
-To configure a PowerConnect, the device *type* must be `dell_powerconnect`.
+To configure a PowerConnect, the device *type* must be `dell_powerconnect.
-The device can either be configured within */etc/puppet/device.conf*, or, preferably, create an individual config file for each device within a sub-folder.
+The device can either be configured within */etc/puppet/device.conf*, or, preferably, create an individual config file for each device within a subfolder.
-This is preferred as it allows the user to run the puppet against individual devices, rather than all devices configured...
+This is preferred because it allows the user to run the puppet against individual devices, rather than all devices configured.

 In order to run the puppet against a single device, you can use the following command: